 - 1 in 6 American women has been the victim of rape or attempted rape in her lifetime

-- 64% of trans people will experience sexual assault in their lifetimes
+- 64% of transgender individuals will experience sexual assault in their lifetimes

 - Domestic violence is the leading cause of homelessness among women 90% of homeless women are victims of severe physical violence of sexual abuse